AhmedOmani/Design_Patterns/README.md

 You need to create a configuration manager that allows users to set and customize various game settings.

 Link to Code & UML Class Diagram: [BuilderDP_Task](https://github.com/AhmedOmani/Design_Patterns/tree/main/BuilderDP_Task) --

+---

+### SingletonDP_Task

+**Description:**

+Certainly!
+Let's consider a scenario where you want to implement a session manager for a web application using the Singleton design pattern.
+The session manager should provide a single point of access to user sessions, and it should be initialized with default options.

+You want to create a session manager with default settings, and you want to ensure that there is only one instance of the session manager throughout the web application.

+Link to Code & UML Class Diagram: [SingletoDP_Task](https://github.com/AhmedOmani/Design_Patterns/tree/main/SingletonDP_Task) --